Calculation of maintenance in 2026

 Is the other parent claiming to have no money and offering you minimum maintenance, or is he or she avoiding his or her maintenance obligation altogether?
 You can leave it to us.
 We can help you secure the highest possible child support so you don’t have to live on the breadline.

-Determination of a specific percentage of maintenance
+Determining a specific percentage of child support

-Split into four life stages
+Division into four life stages

 Taking into account other maintenance obligations